GangJucen/GangJucen/README.md

 - 👋 Hi, I’m @GangJucen
-- 👀 I’m interested in basketball
+- 👀 I’m interested in engineer
-- 🌱 I’m currently learning civil engineering
+- 🌱 I’m currently learning numerical analysis,PDE, Deep Learning and Mechanical/Civil/Electrical engineer
-- 💞️ I’m looking to collaborate on the project related to GPR and RF sensor
+- 💞️ I’m looking to collaborate on the project related to all engineer fields
 - 📫 How to reach me ...

 <!---